Welcome to today's edition of the Rush 24-7 podcast.

 The mainstream press is unable to bend and shape public opinion at will.

-Now they if they can if they stay with a story long enough, like the economy's going south, if they if they stay with that five years despite the evidence, they can affect that.
+Now, if they stay with a story long enough, like the economy's going south, if they stay with that five years, despite the evidence, they can affect that.

-But on a on an individual story that uh that's gonna have a limited uh lifespan of a week or two, they can't they're not able to move public opinion anymore.
+But on an individual story that's going to have a limited lifespan of a week or two, they're not able to move public opinion anymore.

-And uh th finally the interviewer at the American Prospect gets a little impatient.
+And finally, the interviewer at the American Prospect gets a little impatient.

-Well, what when do you when are you gonna when are you gonna come up with the agenda?
+Well, when are you going to come up with the agenda?

-When are you gonna announce your version of contract with America?
+When are you going to announce your version of contract with America?

-When are you gonna tell us what you guys are for?
+When are you going to tell us what you guys are for?

-And Dingy Harry got a little testy, and he says, It's coming, it's coming.
+And Dingy Harry gets a little testy, and he says, it's coming, it's coming, it's coming.

 The Republicans, we got all kinds of time to release.

-And Terry McCallov's comment trying to somehow maneuver the lack of capture of Osama bin Laden uh in this in this hunting accident's patently absurd.
+And Terry McAuliffe's comment trying to somehow maneuver the lack of capture of Osama bin Laden in this hunting accident is patently absurd.

 They're all making themselves look patently absurd.